We have produced a Progression Research Pack for Year 12 students to help them explore their next steps.

 Year Out Group: provides a total reference for all you need to plan your gap year.
 The group includes 40 gap year organisations that provide a wide range of gap year programs in over 90 countries.
 (Organisations: Projects Abroad, Year in Industry, Art History Abroad, CESA Languages Abroad, Personal Overseas Development, Madventurer and Sportventurer, Worldwide Experience, Lattitude Global Volunteering, The Leap Overseas, Yamnuska Mountain Adventures, Raleigh, VentureCo, Gapforce, International Academy, GVI, Travellers Worldwide, Village-to-Village, BUNAC, Camp America, Peak Leaders, Nonstop Adventure, African Conservation Experience, Alltracks Academy, Gap Year Diver, Outreach International, Real Gap Experience, i-to-i, Blue Ventures Expeditions, Changing Worlds, Azafady, Project Trust, Year Out Drama, GapGuru, Flying Fish, Quest, Cross-Cultural Solutions, Oyster Worldwide, Frontier Conservation, Africa and Asia Venture (Aventure).

-A comprehensive guide to Student Finance (2018-19) is available below:
+A quick-start guide to Student Finance is available from Student Finance England (external URL).

-- www.gov.uk/studentfinance - has very comprehensive guides on the applications process and financial support, and is where you apply
+- www.gov.uk/studentfinance (external URL) - has very comprehensive guides on the applications process and financial support, and is where you apply

-- UCAS also have a section on their website regarding student finance
+- UCAS (external URL) also have a section on their website regarding student finance

 - You can follow Student Finance England on Facebook or Twitter to get regular updates.
 They also have their own YouTube page.

-- Useful resources can be found on www.practitioners.slc.co.uk (also featuring helpful guides for parents/carers as well as students)
+- Useful resources can be found on www.practitioners.slc.co.uk (external URL) (also featuring helpful guides for parents/carers as well as students)